Chestnut-winged babbler

+The chestnut-winged babbler (Cyanoderma erythropterum) is a babbler species in the family Timaliidae.

+Description

-It is chestnut-brown with a greyish face and underparts, and is 12.5-13.5 cm long.
+The chestnut-winged babbler is chestnut-brown with a greyish face and underparts, and is 12.5-13.5 cm long.
 It feeds on small Coleoptera beetles, Phasmida insects, ants, and Hemiptera bugs.
+Its foraging strategy is gleaning.

 Timalia erythroptera was the scientific name proposed by Edward Blyth in 1842 for an olive-brown babbler from Nepal.

 It was later placed in the genus Stachyris, but since 2020 is recognised as a Cyanoderma species.
 The grey-hooded babbler (C. bicolor) of Borneo was formerly considered conspecific.